 Make a map of the patient journey

-Let's say a potential patient has fever and sore throat.
-He is looking for a doctor who will cure him.
-But he will become a client only when he shows up to the clinic, pays for the service and gets an appointment.
-To become a patient, he needs:
+Let's say a potential patient has a fever and sore throat.
+They are looking for a doctor who will cure them.
+But they will become a client only when they show up to the clinic, pay for the service and get an appointment.
+To become a patient, they need to:

-1. Enter the keyword "help with sore throat" into the search engine and select a website — your clinic's website should be displayed in the search results.
+- Enter the keyword "help with sore throat" into the search engine and select a website.
+Your clinic's website should be displayed in the search results.

-2. Now the patient will be taken to a page with a description of the symptoms and the address of the clinic.
-If there is an online record, he surfs on.
+- Now the patient will be taken to a page with a description of the symptoms and the address of the clinic.
+If there is an online booking system, they click through.

-3. The patient gets acquainted with the admission conditions: what kind of VMI they take, empty slots in the schedule and so on.
+- The patient gets acquainted with the admission conditions: what type of insurance they accept, open slots in the schedule, and so on.

-4. He then books an online appointment after signing up.
+- They then book an online appointment after signing up.

-5. The doctor examines the patient and gives a diagnosis - angina.
+- The doctor examines the patient and gives a diagnosis, such as strep throat.

-This is an ideal client card, but in reality, something can go wrong at almost every stage.
+This is an ideal client map, but in reality, something can go wrong at almost every stage.
 The patient may not connect if:

-• The site was not included in the output.
+- The site was not included in the search results.

-• The site will be too complicated, and he will not understand how to make an appointment.
+- The site will be too complicated, and they will not understand how to make an appointment.

 It is necessary for telehealth providers to strive to shorten the patient's journey as much as possible and reduce the risk of losing a client at each stage.